RaJah239/test/README.md

 # **Credits List:**

-- Qwilfish, Mantine, Kingdra, Octillery, Starmie overworld sprites done by FrenchOrange
+- Qwilfish, Mantine and Octillery overworld sprites by FrenchOrange
-- Chansey, Porygon, Lanturn, Seaking overworld sprites done by Megaman-Omega
+- Chansey, Porygon, Lanturn and Seaking overworld sprites by Megaman-Omega
+- Charizard, Dragonite and Feraligatr back sprites by mauvesea

 # **To do List:**